The feature in question is the notation for anonymous functions: the underscore. It seems that in Scala

-Let us consider a sentence
+Let us consider the sentence

 (3) It was Mary who John saw.or, simpler

 (4) Mary, John saw.We'd like to write a logical formula representing the meaning of (4).
 We would like our semantics to be compositional: the meaning of a sentence should be composed from the meaning of its parts.
 Thus, we have to determine the meaning of the part ``John saw.''
 A transitive verb requires two arguments: first an object, then a subject.
-The phrase ``John saw'' seems to be missing an object.
-To handle such phrases -- verb phrases (VP) missing a component -- linguists have introduced a so-called `trace', often written as an underscore.
+The phrase ``John saw'' seems to be missing the object.
+To handle such phrases -- verb phrases (VP) missing an argument -- linguists have introduced a so-called `trace', often written as an underscore.
 The trace is assumed silent (not pronounced).
 Thus the sentence (4) is to be written

 (4') Mary, John saw _.